gocanto/go-maps/README.md

 ## Contributing

-Please, feel free to fork this repository to contribute to it by submitting a functionalities/bugs-fixes pull request to enhance it.
+Please feel free to fork this repository and submit a pull request to enhance it with functionality or bug fixes.

 ## License